 Your portfolio should be selective but have enough work to show the range of your interests and talents.
 We're interested in seeing how you develop a project from beginning to end, not only finished work.

 Graphic designers work in a variety of media; please include the whole range of your creative work.
-If you can't bring some of your work to portfolio interview, please take photographs and include them.
+If you can't bring some of your work to the portfolio interview, please take photographs and include them.

 Finally, be ready to talk about your work and how you see your future as a graphic designer.